-UCSF provides comprehensive evaluations and advanced care for all types of inflammatory bowel disease (IBD), including ulcerative colitis.
-Our team is made up of many kinds of specialists – such as gastroenterologists, surgeons, radiologists, pathologists, immunologists, nutritionists and psychologists – who work together to devise treatment plans for each patient.
-Our goal is to improve patients' quality of life, and we encourage their input on treatment decisions.
+UCSF provides comprehensive evaluations and advanced care for all types of IBD, including ulcerative colitis.
+Our team includes many types of specialists – such as gastroenterologists, surgeons, radiologists, pathologists, immunologists, nutritionists and psychologists – who work collaboratively, including with each patient, to devise treatment plans that optimize wellness and meet individual needs.
+Our overarching goal is to improve our patients' quality of life.

-In addition to caring for patients, our providers are conducting research to find new therapies for IBD and, ultimately, a cure.
+In addition to caring for patients, our doctors are active in research to develop new therapies for IBD and, ultimately, a cure.
 Interested patients may have the option to receive investigational treatments by participating in clinical trials.